yauhen-l/gotn/README.md

 # gotn
-Get test name at position in _test.go file
+Get test name at position in `*_test.go` file

 Name `gotn` stands for `go test name`

-This tool was written to execute particular go test from editor (e.g. emacs ofr vim)
+This tool was written to execute particular go test from editor (e.g. Emacs)

 ##Requirements
 - golang 1.7 (not tested on other versions)